TwiN/gatus/README.md

 ### API
 Gatus provides a simple read-only API which can be queried in order to programmatically determine service status and history.

-All services are available via a GET request to the following endpoint.
+All services are available via a GET request to the following endpoint:
 ```
 /api/v1/statuses
 ````